greenelab/cimr-d/doc/contributing.md

 `rsnum column is not provided`
-* rsnum columns are recommended but _cimr_ will still run as long as `variant_id` and other required columns are provided.
+* rsnum column is recommended but _cimr_ will still run as long as `variant_id` and other required columns are provided.